Maxwell’s Stress Tensor

 What is the stress in the direction?

 What if we want to know the total force?
-We can integrate the individual stresses over a surface , since :
+Recall that stress is force per area.
+Therefore, we can integrate the individual stresses over a surface , since :

 which is the net force in the static case!